tellyalogicalguy/RNAseq_pipeline/README.md

 Please update the details according to your raw data.

 This completes the setup.

-Once the files are setup, scripts can be run from the `./scripts` folder.
+_____
 ### fastqc
 Before running the entire pipeline, the quality of the raw files can be checked using fastqc.
-The script `01_fastq.sh` will take multiple `*.fastq.gz` files or a folder containing said files as inputs.
+The script `01_fastq.sh` will take multiple `*.fastq.gz` files or a directory containing said files as inputs.
-The output will be in `../results/fastqc/` folder.
+The output will be in `../results/fastqc/` directory.
 _____
 ## Running the pipeline
-The pipeline can be starting by running `./12_trimAlign.sh`.
+The pipeline can be starting by running `./12_trimAlign.sh` from the `./exampleCellLine/rna_seq/hnrnpl/scripts/` directory.
 This will take you through a series of prompts asking:
 1. What is the reference group name?
     * Enter which `Condition` (as entered in the `data_info.txt` file) should be used as the reference group.
 In my case, it would be `WT`.
 3. Is this dataset single-end or paired-end?
 (SE/PE)
 4. Is the sequencing in this dataset stranded? ( Yes / No )
 5. Enter genome to align to (custom_ch12/mm10/hg38)
-    * Depending on where you completed the `STAR` genome indexing and where the `GTF`, `GFF3` and `chrom.sizes` files are, you will have to edit the `./12_trimAlign.sh` file with the correct location of these folders and files before running the pipeline.
+    * Depending on where you completed the `STAR` genome indexing and where the `GTF`, `GFF3` and `chrom.sizes` files are, you will have to edit the `./12_trimAlign.sh` file with the correct location of these directories and files before running the pipeline.
 The locations are under `case $GENOME`.
 6. Enter sjdbOverhang value to use for STAR alignment to $GENOME genome (49 / 75 / 99 / 149)
     * You will have to have generated the genome index for different `sjdbOverhang` for this option to work.
 But you can alter the `./12_trimAlign.sh` file to point to the correct `$GENOME_DIR` variable, which is what the pipeline will ultimately use to align you raw data.
 7. Enter spike-in genome (dm6/k12/none)

-Entering these options currently will setup additional folders for the pipeline and submit jobs to `SLURM`.
+Entering these options currently will setup additional directories for the pipeline and submit jobs to `SLURM`.
 The aligned filtered `BAM` files will be stored in `data/alignedBAM` with the suffix `_2pass_Aligned.sortedByCoord.out.bam`.